 Ray often told friends in later years that he was the “last of the Hapsburg Bourbons”.
 In testimony at his trial for conspiracy to commit murder and in his memoirs, he related that his mother traveled to America so he could be “born free” and that she died shortly after Ray was born.
 He told some of his close friends that he was actually the illegitimate child of a Texas Congressman.
-But, like many of the facts in Ray’s life, all of this may have been an invention of his overactive imagination.
+But, like many of the facts in Ray’s life, all of this may seems to have been an invention of his overactive imagination.

 Elin Woodger, who authored a book about Robert Wright and George (Chet) Forrest, the creators of the musicals “Grand Hotel” and “Kismet” and long-time friends of Ray, noted that even Ray’s closest friends were never sure about Ray’s past.
 “Where Ray was concerned,” Wright told Woodger, “we simply never knew what was real and what wasn’t.”